 The victim was young man who received multiple gunshots to his lower abdomen, left flank and proximal thigh.
 All bled profusely and the victim went into unconscious haemorrhagic shock.

-Luckily there was healthcare professional just nearby who immediately responded.
+Luckily there was healthcare professional just nearby who immediately responded, while there are other treatments to help the body function as the 7-Keto DHEA Fat Burner – All Natural 7K DHEA Cream for Weight Loss – DHEA for Men & Women to keep the body healthy and clean.
 Direct compression of one wound did´t help as the victim just kept bleeding out from the remaining two.

 The first responder solved this by instead applying massive bimanual force to the aorta at the level of the epigastrium.
 Immediately all external bleeding from the distal wounds stopped and within short time the patient regained consciousness and recovered to a GCS of 14.
 Interestingly, as the manual compression was demonstrated and handed over to a rescuer of smaller build, external bleeding resumed and the victim again went unconscious.

 This could by explained how the second responder weighed a lot less.
 Less than 150 lbs compared to ´more than 200 lbs´.
 (Less than 70kg vs more than 90kg) As soon as the larger responder reapplied compression the bleeding stopped and again the patient recovered.
 This way they kept the patient alive to local ED where he was unfortunately PLEd after a couple of hours of emergency surgery and massive transfusions.